arcapos/luapgsql/luapgsql.md

 ### lo:write(buf, len)

-writes len bytes from buf (which must be of size len) to large object.
+writes len bytes from buf (which must be of size len) to a large object.
 The number of bytes actually written is returned (in the current implementation, this will always equal len unless there is an error).
 In the event of an error, the return value is -1.